Babunator/Electrical-engineering/Basics/Series and Parallel Circuits.md

 - Solve for total current (I=E/R).
 - Determine equivalent resistor voltage drops and branch currents one stage at a time, working backwards to the original circuit configuration again.<br/>
 [Example  Analysis of Series-Parallel Combination Circuit](https://www.allaboutcircuits.com/textbook/direct-current/chpt-7/analysis-technique/)

+# Component Failure Analysis
+- For any single component failure (open or shorted), the total resistance will always change in the same direction (either increase or decrease) as the resistance change of the failed component.
+- When a component fails shorted, its resistance always decreases.
+Also, the current through it will increase, and the voltage across it may drop.
+I say “may” because in some cases it will remain the same (case in point: a simple parallel circuit with an ideal power source).
+- When a component fails open, its resistance always increases.
+The current through that component will decrease to zero, because it is an incomplete electrical path (no continuity).
+This may result in an increase of voltage across it.
+The same exception stated above applies here as well: in a simple parallel circuit with an ideal voltage source, the voltage across an open-failed component will remain unchanged.